Thursday, September 29, 2011

 Check Yourself

-1. I’m glad my boss worked with me a lot on the project because I had no clue.
+Underline the correct word to complete the sentence.1.
+I’m glad my boss worked with me a lot on the project because I had no clue.
 He was very (helpful / helpless).

 2. Some people can handle getting a tattoo, but I can’t.
 I think it is too (painful / painless).